Azure/retail-ai-enhanced-search/docs/02_b_FrontendStepbyStep.md

 ## What Program.CS file does

+The spa folder contains the **frontend React code**.
+This runs as a **static web application**.
+It has an API connection to the container app.
+The **backend web API's** are in **.NET code** which run in the container app.
+This gets created with secrets which get auto-populated during deployment through the Bicep template.
 We inject the dependencies into the application using the Program.CS file.
 When the application starts it uses the following definitions to call endpoints we create in the Backend scripts.

 |<img src='../media/02_CallingEndpoints.PNG' width='720' height='300'>|
 | ------ |